Visiting Iceland in February | The Ultimate Guide

 Iceland horses have no issue with winter weather.

-One thousand years of evolutionary isolation has turned the Icelandic horse into a strong and resilient animal — they can thrive even in cold February temperatures.
-Unless the conditions are bordering a blizzard, they're more than happy to be outside, socialize, and play in the snow.
-Thanks to their resilience, horse riding tours are available throughout the year!
+One thousand years of evolutionary isolation have turned the Icelandic horse into a strong and resilient animal, able to thrive in cold February temperatures.
+Unless the conditions border on a blizzard, they are happy to be outside, socialize, and play in the snow.
+Thanks to their resilience, horse riding tours are available throughout the year.

-Riding horses is a great way to immerse yourself in the winter landscapes of Iceland and to learn the history of a nation that relied on these steeds for its survival and prosperity.
-In addition to resistance to the cold, Icelandic horses also have a high level of curiosity and intelligence.
-These traits make them an absolute pleasure to spend a morning or afternoon with!
+Riding horses is a great way to immerse yourself in winter landscapes and to learn the history of a nation that relied on these steeds for survival and prosperity.
+Icelandic horses are curious and intelligent, making them a pleasure to spend a morning or afternoon with.

-Riding an Icelandic Horse is one of the most authentic Icelandic experiences that you can partake in when visiting the country.
-Don't miss the chance to make it part of your February vacation!
+Riding an Icelandic horse is one of the most authentic Icelandic experiences you can have when visiting the country.
+Don't miss the chance to make it part of your February vacation.

 Sightseeing in Iceland in February

 Although much of Iceland's interior and parts of the Westfjords are inaccessible throughout winter, many destinations are still accessible for sightseeing.
-In fact, it's possible to traverse the entire Ring Road, either as part of a guided package or by driving yourself.
+It's possible to traverse the entire Ring Road, either as part of a guided package or by driving yourself.

-Most travelers coming to Iceland seek its beautiful natural sites, and in February, you won't be disappointed.
-Below are four of our hand-picked personal recommendations for the best sightseeing destinations in February.
+Most travelers come to Iceland for its natural sites, and in February, you won't be disappointed.
+Below are four hand-picked recommendations for the best sightseeing destinations in February.

 The Golden Circle in Iceland in February